-A 403(b)/457 In-Service Distribution Packet must be completed, signed and returned to the Plan Sponsor or Third Party Administrator to request a distribution from your Plan Account.
+A 403(b)/457 Separation of Service Distribution Packet must be completed, signed and returned to the Plan Sponsor or Third Party Administrator to request a distribution from your Plan Account.
 All distribution elections will be based on your plan's terms.
 Please review the accompanying Special Tax Notice.
-Then, complete the 403(b)/457 In-Service Distribution Packet.
+Then, complete the 403(b)/457 Separation of Service Distribution Packet.